dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/complex-data-model.md

 ![Students table in SSOX before migrations](complex-data-model/_static/ssox-before-migration.png)

+The preceding image shows the schema for the `Student` table.

 ### The Column attribute

-Attributes are used to control how classes and properties are mapped to the database.
+Attributes can control how classes and properties are mapped to the database.
 In this section, the `Column` attribute is used to map the name of the `FirstMidName` property  to "FirstName" in the DB.

 When the DB is created, property names on the model are used for column names (except when the `Column` attribute is used).

 The `Student` model uses `FirstMidName` for the first-name field because the field might also contain a middle name.

-EF Core code in the app that refers to `Student.FirstMidName`, will map to the `FirstName` column of the `Student` table.

 Update the *Student.cs* file with the following highlighted code:

 [!code-csharp[Main](intro/samples/cu/Models/Student.cs?name=snippet_Column&highlight=4,14)]

+With the preceding change, `Student.FirstMidName` in the app maps to the `FirstName` column of the `Student` table.

 The addition of the `Column` attribute changes the model backing the `SchoolContext`.
 The model backing the `SchoolContext` no longer matches the database.
 If the app is run before applying migrations, the following exception is generated: